-- Help: The patient contacts the health system, mostly to schedule clinical appointments or get more information about the resources and facilities available.
+- Help: The patient contacts the health system primarily to schedule clinical appointments or get more information about available resources and facilities.

-- Care: The hospital or the medical team performs a health assessment and narrows down on the diagnosis or further investigations needed by the patient.
+- Care: The hospital or the medical team performs a health assessment and narrows down on the diagnosis or further investigations the patient needs.

-- Treatment: After the initial clinical appointments and investigations, the treatment plans are created for the patient in the form of procedures needed, medications, or physical therapy.
+- Treatment: After the initial clinical appointments and investigations, treatment plans are created for the patient, which may include procedures, medications, or physical therapy.

-- Behavioral or Lifestyle Changes: Patients ensure that they adapt and be proactive about their health, to avoid further treatment and re-admission to a hospital.
+- Behavioral or Lifestyle Changes: Patients must adapt and be proactive about their health to avoid further treatment and re-admission to a hospital.